AaronV77/osdev-tutorial/1-environment.md

 ## 1.2.
 Compiling

 The examples in this tutorial should compile successfully with the GNU toolchain (gcc, ld, gas, etc).
 The assembly examples are written in intel syntax, which is (my personal opinion) a much more human-readable syntax than the AT&T syntax that GNU AS uses.
-To assemble these, you will need the [Netwide Assembler](http://web.archive.org/web/20140118193432/http://nasm.sourceforge.net/).
+To assemble these, you will need the [Netwide Assembler](http://web.archive.org/web/20140118193432/http://nasm.sourceforge.net/) (or NASM).

 This tutorial is not a bootloader tutorial.
 We will be using [GRUB](http://web.archive.org/web/20140118193432/http://www.gnu.org/software/grub) to load our kernel.
 To do this, we need a floppy disk image with GRUB preloaded onto it.
 There are [tutorials](http://web.archive.org/web/20140118193432/http://www.jamesmolloy.co.uk/tutorial_html/tutorials) to do this, but, happily, I have made a standard image, which can be found [here](http://web.archive.org/web/20140118193432/http://www.jamesmolloy.co.uk/downloads/floppy.img).
 This goes in your 'tutorial' (or whatever you named it) directory.